Silas-Asamoah/gpu-memory-profiler/docs/cpu_compatibility.md

 python -m examples.cli.quickstart
 ```

-### Option 2: Modify Existing Code for CPU
+### Option 2: Modify Existing Code for CPU (Legacy Approach)

-Here are the key modifications you can make to run CPU-only profiling:
+If you want to customize the CPU profiler beyond the built-in behavior, here are
+some patterns you can borrow:

 #### Modify the PyTorch Profiler for CPU